zegetech/zegetech.github.io/_posts/2018-10-29-what-and-why-docker.md

 4. **Isolation** - Dependencies or settings within a container will not affect any installations or configurations on your computer, or on any other containers that may be running.

 5. **portability** - Container host environments are very consistent, no matter which type of operating system is hosting them.

+Now I hope this makes a little more sense:
+> Docker is a platform for developers, sysadmins, and etc to develop, deploy, and run applications within loosely isolated environments known as containers.
+With Docker, you can manage your infrastructure the same way you manage your applications.

 Here are a couple of resources that might come in handy.